-Our Western plurality refers to the multiplicity of life realities or better: to the right of different life designs as a basic constitution of society.
+They say, our Western plurality refers to the multiplicity of life realities or better: to the right of different life designs as a basic constitution of society.

 Riding the Storm means being alert.
 But

 So our view of the future has changed - shaped by our concerns about an all in all incomprehensible world.
 Yet we lack a shared assessment of the situation.
 For the more unjust and chaotic the world becomes, the clearer it becomes how polarised we are.
-For the struggle for resources and power is rooted in our own individual greed.
+The struggle for resources and power is rooted in our own individual greed.
 A trap we have set for ourselves.